mpolidori/python-oxd/README.md

 ```
 $ oxd -d opaque

 DEFINITION OF OPAQUE:

 ADJECTIVE

 | 1  Not able to be seen through; not transparent.

-     'the windows were opaque with steam'

-+    1.1  (especially of language) hard or impossible to understand;
++    1.1  (especially of language) hard or impossible to understand.
-          unfathomable.

-          'technical jargon that was opaque to her'

 NOUN

-| 1  An opaque thing or substance.
+| 1  An opaque thing.

-     'And to think that we used to spend the dark winter months hibernating
-      our legs away in a cocoon of black opaques!'

 +    1.1  A substance for producing opaque areas on negatives.

 ORIGIN

 Late Middle English opake, from Latin opacus ‘darkened’.
 The current
 spelling (rare before the 19th century) has been influenced by the French
 form.

 PRONUNCIATION

-  /oʊˈpeɪk/, /ōˈpāk/
+/ə(ʊ)ˈpeɪk/

 ```